-Your Will should contain instructions on how your affairs and property are to be disseminated.
-An executor/executrix or attorney is appointed by the creator of the will, to handle the Will to make sure the disceased wishes are carried out.
+Your Will should contain instructions on how your affairs and property are to be handled.
+An executor/executrix or attorney is appointed by the creator of the will, to handle the Will to make sure the deceased wishes are carried out.

 A Living Trust contains the instructions regarding the estate of the creator while the creator of the Trust is living.
 The Trust can be revocable (can make changes)or irrevocable ( no changes can be made without permission of beneficiary).
 There is a Trustor and Trustee.
 The Trustor is the person who created the Trust and the Trustee manages the Trust.
 Sometimes the Trustor and Trustee are the same person.